waylund/04-trails-app/README.md

 - Click Create Pull Request
 - Maintainers will review the code, request any changes and/or merge the PR

+# Any Questions or Feedback?
+Don't hesitate to reach out to any of the maintainers.

+# Why are we using React Boilerplate?
-# More about React Boilerplate
+_Learn more about React Boilerplate_

 ## React Quick scaffolding